mathewbushuru/simple-proxy/README.md

 # simple-proxy

-A reverse proxy to bypass CORS
+Simple reverse proxy to bypass CORS, used by [movie-web](https://movie-web.app).
+Read the docs at https://docs.movie-web.app/proxy/introduction

+---

 ### features:

- - Deployable on many platforms - using `unjs/nitro`
+ - Deployable on many platforms - thanks to nitro
- - Header rewrites - read and write protected headers
+ - header rewrites - read and write protected headers
- - Bypass CORS - always allows browser to send requests through it
+ - bypass CORS - always allows browser to send requests through it
+ - secure it with turnstile - prevent bots from using your proxy

+> [!WARNING]
+> Turnstile integration only works properly with cloudflare workers as platform

 ### supported platforms:

- - Cloudflare workers (serverless)
+ - cloudflare workers
- - AWS lambda (serverless)
+ - AWS lambda
+ - nodejs
- - NodeJS
+ - netlify edge functions